 How To Stock Your Home Pharmacy

-When I use the term “pharmacy” I don’t actually mean a location where drugs are dispensed.
+When I use the term “pharmacy” I don’t mean a location where drugs are dispensed.
 I’m referring to that area in our home where we keep the medications we need to try and stave off illnesses, soothe those achy muscles, ward off the effects of allergies, and maybe a few prescriptions our doctor has prescribed.

 When you do pick up any of these products, please check the dates.
 We need to rotate them so they stay current with their designed benefits, so let’s get the freshest ones possible.
 I’m a big believer in essential oils so I will share some of those as well.

 You may be saying, “I never get sick, I will never use any of these.”
 I get it.
-You may be one of those, like my husband Mark, who seldom get sick with anything.
+You may be one of those, like my husband Mark, who seldom gets sick with anything.
 Here’s the deal, millions of people worldwide put off having vital medications available when they are most needed.

-When I think of the global health crisis we’ve been dealing with for months now, many people couldn’t make those purchases they needed, whether food or meds, since so many stores, were closed or the shelves were bare.
+When I think of the global health crisis we’ve dealt with for months now, many people couldn’t make those purchases they needed, whether food or meds, since so many stores, were closed or the shelves were bare.
 Who would have thought we’d be faced with this situation?
 It sure is nice to be prepared for the unexpected.
 That’s when you’ll be very grateful for taking the time to stock your home pharmacy.

-We talked about the different streets in our neighborhood and who we know are prepared, which is a pretty shortlist, I’m sad to say.
+We talked about the different streets in our neighborhood and who we know is prepared, which is a pretty shortlist, I’m sad to say.
 It’s the 90% unprepared and 10% prepared scenario.
 Can you imagine how many sick people will suffer if they don’t have the meds needed to stay as healthy as possible, reduce the symptoms that often come with illnesses, and make us feel more comfortable?

 When others get sick, we may need to share our over-the-counter medications when necessary.
 If I was aware of a baby or toddler suffering I would hope I had appropriate items their mother could use.